MatthewReid854/reliability/docs/Fitting a model to ALT data.rst

 Before reading this section, you should be familiar with `ALT probability plots <https://reliability.readthedocs.io/en/latest/ALT%20probability%20plots.html>`_, and `Fitting distributions <https://reliability.readthedocs.io/en/latest/Fitting%20a%20specific%20distribution%20to%20data.html>`_ to non-ALT datasets.

+**Should I use ALT_probability_plotting or ALT_fitters?**

+- ALT_probability_plotting is the ALT (Accelerated Life Testing) equivalent of the `Probability_plotting` module.
+It uses the probability plotting method to determine whether your data can be modelled by a particular probability distribution (Weibull, Lognormal, Normal, Exponential).
+The results indicate how much the shape parameter at each stress needs to be changed to reach a common shape parameter.
+Too much change means the model is inappropriate.
+You can also judge the goodness of fit from the AICc, BIC, or Log-likelihood, though this is best for comparing different models.
+If all ALT models are inappropriate then you'll only notice it by the high change in the common shape parameter, not the relative goodness of fit criterions.
+The functions in ALT_probability_plotting do not provide a means of predicting the life at a lower stress.
+For this you need a life-stress relationship which is provided by ALT_fitters.
+ALT_probability_plotting also does not accept dual stresses as these require a life-stress model which is part of ALT_fitters.
+- ALT_fitters is the ALT equivalent of the `Fitters` module.
+It is used for fitting a life-stress model to ALT data.
+The functions within ALT_fitters use the functions within ALT_probability_plotting to perform their initial guess of the common shape parameter.
+- If you are trying to make predictions of the life at a lower stress level or you have dual stress data, then use ALT_fitters.
+If you are only looking to determine how appropriate the model is by seeing how much change in the individual shape parameters at each stress was required to reach the common shape parameter, and you do not have dual stress data, then you should use ALT_probability_plotting.

-The module ``reliability.ALT_fitters`` contains fitting function for 20 different ALT life-stress models.
-Each model is a combination of the life model with the scale or location parameter replaced with a life-stress model.
+The module `reliability.ALT_fitters` contains fitting functions for 20 different ALT life-stress models.
+Each model is a combination of the life model (Weibull, Exponential, Lognormal, Normal) with the scale or location parameter replaced with a life-stress model (Exponential, Eyring, Power, Dual-Exponential, Power-Exponential).
 For example, the Weibull-Exponential model is found by replacing the :math:`\alpha` parameter with the equation for the exponential life-stress model as follows:

 :math:`\text{Weibull PDF:} \hspace{40mm} f(t) = \frac{\beta t^{ \beta - 1}}{ \alpha^ \beta} .exp \left(-(\frac{t}{\alpha })^ \beta \right)`